 Rebecca Stacey has been Head Teacher here at Castle Carrock since September 2014.
 Passionate about education, Rebecca firmly believes that all children can succeed and all children should be given the opportunity to do so!
 She trained as a teacher at the Institute of Education in London.
 She considers herself to have the best job in the world!

-Support Staff and Staff Governor
+Class 2 Teacher and Staff Governor

 Jane Helliwell - BA Hons and NVQ 3 Childcare Learning and Development.
 Trainee Teacher and Staff Governor